 Every early childhood assistant knows that having effective communication skills is an essential part of the job.
-This is mainly because they are required to communicate with children, parents and colleagues on a daily basis.
-Of course it should come as no surprise that the skills required to communicate with a child are very different than those required to communicate with an adult.
+This is mainly because they are required to communicate with children, parents, and colleagues daily.
+Of course, it should come as no surprise that the skills required to communicate with a child are very different than those required to communicate with an adult.
 Additionally, an early childhood assistant would not speak to a student’s parents in the same manner that they would speak to a colleague or peer.
 Here’s a quick guide to the communication skill-set that every early childhood assistant should have:

 When Communicating with Children